svsool/distributed_pubsub/README.md

 [Ring](https://github.com/discord/ex_hash_ring) used to determine Topic's Node, subscribe to Topic's GenServer, and fan out messages to subscribers, subscriber PIDs are grouped by their remote node to reduce number of `send/2` calls.

+Direct message publishing helps mitigate the [Bandwidth Bisection](https://en.wikipedia.org/wiki/Bisection_bandwidth) problem, which the default broadcast [PubSub Adapter](https://github.com/phoenixframework/phoenix_pubsub) is more prone to, since number of messages grows quadratically with the number of nodes in the cluster when using broadcast.

 Topic is roughly equivalent to a Guild mentioned in [How Discord Scaled Elixir to 5,000,000 Concurrent Users](https://discord.com/blog/how-discord-scaled-elixir-to-5-000-000-concurrent-users).

 **NB** Production ready system would involve dynamic topology management, replication, netsplit recovery, stricter delivery semantics, message queueing, [overload protection](https://ferd.ca/handling-overload.html) and other things.